riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 sudo apt-get upgrade
 ```

 3. Install the dependencies.
 Note that there is some flexibility on which packages are necessary here.
-This is a generous list of dependencies, many of which are probably already installed on your system:
+This is a generous list of dependencies, some of which may already be installed on your system:
    1. `build-essential` developer tools
    2. `pkg-config` developer tools
    3. `cmake` developer tools